gjdanis/gjdanis.github.io/_posts/2015-10-19-dynamic-programming-memo.md

 573147844013817084101
 {% endhighlight %}

 Even better, Python's built in [decorator](https://www.python.org/dev/peps/pep-0318/) syntax actually supports this kind of function wrapping natively.
+This is the most Pythonic solution I can think of.

 {% highlight python %}
 @memoize